EdwardCraft/Java-Game1/README.md

-# Java-Game1
+# Space Game
 ====================
-this is my first game delevop on java.
+This is my first game develop using the programing language Java.
+Is a 2D spaceship shooter, it's very simple I develop this game, when I was starting to learn JAVA, and what better way to learn a  new programing language than to make a game.